Recording vital signs

 -

-While viewing any page of a patient's record, if the patient has any medical alerts, the Medical Alerts icon in between the Patient tab and the Patient Search box is a red plus sign.
+If the patient has any medical alerts, the Medical Alerts icon in between the Patient menu and the Patient Search box is a red plus sign.
 Click (or tap) the Medical Alerts icon.

-The Patient Information page opens with the Medical Alerts/Medications tab selected.
+The Patient Information page opens with Medical Alerts/Medications selected on the navigation panel (on the left).

 -

-On the Patient menu, under General, click (or tap) Overview.
+If the patient's Overview page is not already open, on the Patient menu, under General, select Overview.
 The patient's Overview page opens.
 Click (or tap) the Medical Alerts/Medications box.

-The Patient Information page opens with the Medical Alerts/Medications tab selected.
+The Patient Information page opens with Medical Alerts/Medications selected on the navigation panel (on the left).

 -

-On the Patient menu, under General, click (or tap) Medical Alerts.
-The Patient Information page opens with the Medical Alerts/Medications tab selected.
+On the Patient menu, under General, select Medical Alerts.
+The Patient Information page opens with Medical Alerts/Medications selected on the navigation panel (on the left).

 -

-On the Patient menu, under General, click (or tap) Patient Information.
+On the Patient menu, under General, select Patient Information.
 The patient's Patient Information page opens.
-Click (or tap) the Medical Alerts/Medications tab.
+Select Medical Alerts/Medications on the navigation panel (on the left).

 -